APNIC-Labs/draft-kskroll-sentinel/README.md

       sentinel-is-ta-<key-tag>.
 This is because BIND (at least) will not allow records which start with an underscore to have address records (CNAMEs, yes, A/AAAA no).
-Some browsers / operating systems also will not fetch resources from names which start with an underscore.
+Some browsers / operating

-11. References